rails/rails/guides/source/routing.md

 This guide covers the user-facing features of Rails routing.
 By referring to this guide, you will be able to:

-* Understand the code in `routes.rb`
+* Understand the code in `routes.rb`.
-* Construct your own routes, using either the preferred resourceful style or the `match` method
+* Construct your own routes, using either the preferred resourceful style or the `match` method.
-* Identify what parameters to expect an action to receive
+* Identify what parameters to expect an action to receive.
-* Automatically create paths and URLs using route helpers
+* Automatically create paths and URLs using route helpers.
-* Use advanced techniques such as constraints and Rack endpoints
+* Use advanced techniques such as constraints and Rack endpoints.

 --------------------------------------------------------------------------------